Module leader: Dr Jenny Papettas

-This module will focus on private international law.
-It will introduce students to the legal instruments, frameworks and institutions relevant to private international law at the regional and international levels.
+Private International law is the study of private relationships and disputes with some form of international element.
+This module will introduce students to the legal instruments, frameworks and institutions relevant to private international law at the regional and international levels.

 The module will deal with the international competence of courts and in particular the rules applied by the English Courts (including rules from EU law) to determine whether they have jurisdiction to hear a case involving an international element.
 It will also deal with the question of the law that courts apply in determining a dispute that involves an international element.
 Will the court apply the law of its own country or the law of another country or some other law?
 Particular reference will be made to the rules that the English courts use (including rules from EU law) in making the choice of which law to apply to such a dispute.
 The module will consider the extent to which a judgment given by the courts of one country may be recognised and enforced in another country.
 This will be examined with particular reference to English and EU law.
 The module will deal with relevant international institutions and the instruments they produce (such as international conventions) in the field of private international law.